-If the adaption is based on predictions, we call it anticipation as the next level of complexity [12].
-In contrast to the solely adaptive approach, HiPAS now optimizes the parallelization degree continuously and based on a different algorithm.
+If the adaption is based on predictions, we call it anticipation as the next level of complexity [13].
+In contrast to the solely adaptive approach, HiPAS now optimizes the parallelization degree during the whole data transfer phase and based on a different algorithm.
 For mapping the described theoretical insights to our migration use case, we implemented an optimizer package, which predicts the optimal amount of parallel running jobs for the upcoming period.
-This decision is based on a combination of the following relevant system information, which is continuously monitored by the DBMS across all involved database instances:
+In this manner, we developed self-adaptive software, for which several definitions exist.